RealGeeks/batman/README.md

  * **hash_dir** the temp directory to store hashes in.
 This is how batman can tell if your files have changed.
  * **add2virutalenv** Add these paths to the virtualenv
  * **update_on_change** Mapping from file to watch to command to run if the file changes
- * **ensure_symlinks** Mapping from symlink source to destination to create symlinks.
+ * **ensure_symlinks** Mapping from symlink name to target to create symlinks.
 You can use paths relative to the project root for src if you want.

 ## Example .batman.yml (this one is used for our rg2 app)